martincostello/blog/source/2023-07-12-upgrading-to-dotnet-8-part-3-previews-1-to-5.md

 [Playwright bug][microsoft-playwright-dotnet-2617]
 [Broken clock][dotnet-runtime-88000]

+## Summary

+I hope you've found this run down of our experiences and the issues we found with previews 1-5 of .NET 8 interesting.

+In the next post in this series, we'll take a look at .NET 8 Preview 6.

 ## Upgrading to .NET 8 Series Links

 You can find links to the other posts in this series here - I'll keep them updated as new posts are published over the course of 2023.